adityakaklij/nrt/README.md

-# `nrt` - A Rust-Based Clone of the `cat` Command
+# `nrt` - The Rust-Powered Reinvention of the Classic `cat` Command

 `nrt` is a lightweight and efficient command-line utility built in Rust, designed to replicate and extend the functionality of the classic Unix `cat` command.

-Whether you need to quickly view file contents, inspect file metadata, or perform basic file operations, `nrt` provides a versatile toolset.
+While `nrt` allows you to quickly view file contents and inspect file metadata like the original `cat`, it goes beyond with powerful additional features:

+**Rename Files:** Seamlessly rename files directly from the command line.
+**Show File/Folder Size:** Instantly display the size of files and directories, offering insights that `cat` can't provide.

 ## Features